ClinicalTrials.gov

 Detailed Description:

-Over the past 15 years, it has become clear that inborn errors of cholesterol synthesis give rise to human malformation/mental retardation syndromes.
-Smith-Lemli-Opitz syndrome is the prototypical example of a post-squalene inborn error of metabolism; however, this group of disorders now includes lathosterolosis, desmosterolosis, X-linked dominant chondrodysplasia (CDPX2), CHILD syndrome, HEM dysplasia, and some cases of Antley-Bixler syndrome.
+It is known that inborn errors of cholesterol synthesis give rise to human malformation/cognitive impairment syndromes.
+Smith-Lemli-Opitz syndrome is the prototypical example of a post-squalene inborn error of metabolism; however, this group of disorders now includes lathosterolosis, desmosterolosis, X-linked dominant chondrodysplasia (CDPX2), CHILD syndrome, HEM dysplasia, and some cases of Antley-Bixler syndrome (1-3).
 Due to the extremely rare occurrence of some of these disorders, the full phenotypic spectrum has yet to be defined.
-The purpose of this protocol is two-fold.
-First, this protocol will allow for the collection and analysis of clinical specimens and medical information from individuals who have or may have a disorder of cholesterol synthesis.
-Second, this protocol will allow for collection of DNA and medical information from individuals who have a phenotypic resemblance to known disorders of cholesterol synthesis, or individuals who may be carriers of these disorders.
+Cholesterol transport in cells can also cause a disorder known as Niemann-Pick Disease type C (NPC).
+NPC belongs to a group of disorders known as lysosomal storage disorders.
+The purpose of this protocol is to 1) allow for the collection of biomaterial and medical information that can be studied to gain insight into the pathological processes; 2) allow for the collection of DNA and medical information from individuals who have a phenotypic resemblance to known disorders of cholesterol synthesis, lysosomal storage disorders or individuals who may be carriers of these disorders.

 Accepts Healthy Volunteers: No